 In addition to the collateral arrangements with UBS AG, under which it may call collateral to manage the exposure to UBS AG, UBSL has also entered into two-way collateral agreements with market participants, under which either party can be required to provide collateral in the form of cash or marketable securities when exposure exceeds a predefined level.
-Generally, OTC derivatives business with lower rated counterparties and with hedge funds is conducted under one-way collateral agreements under which the counterparty provides collateral to UBSL.
+OTC derivatives business transacted with lower rated counterparties would generally require initial margin be posted by the counterparty.